macloo/js-bootcamp/README.md

 * Types of event: `click`, `change`, `input` (continuous)
 * Form controls, `submit`, `preventDefault()`
 * Append form input to array, then rewrite page contents
+* Use a checkbox to filter displayed items in a list (to-do app; lesson 59)

 ## Highlights of This Instructor's Style